 In 2018, the company adopted WebRTC for agent communications as part of a shift from on-premise contact center infrastructure to a cloud-based service.
 While they realized many benefits from deploying WebRTC, they also encountered occasional communications problems that were difficult to solve because they had little visibility into the communications sessions.

 For example, agents would sometimes receive calls with one-way audio and there were instances when calls were not delivered to an agent.
 In addition, agents might cause a range of problems, such as misconfiguring the browser to block access to the microphone.

 The IT team had no reliable way of measuring the quality of the telephony services experienced by their agents and customers.
-Moreover, they had great difficulty knowing when communications problems were occuring.
+Moreover, they had great difficulty knowing when communications problems were occurring.
 They relied on agents to report the problem to a help desk system, which didn’t always happen.
 The team also tried using speech analytics to identify sessions with problems by searching for keywords such as “I can’t hear you.”

 Work-from-home agents presented unique challenges because the quality of the consumer Internet services they use is widely variable.
 When agents reported distortion, drop-outs and other media quality problems, the IT team needed a way to determine whether they were caused by local network connections.